 The geological beach of Klauf.
 No matter what time of year, it’s always colourful.

 Further on, jumbled lava flows that came from the Stórhöfði fissures are sprawled out on the beach and lie cracked open in artistic compositions.
-It’s easy to lose track of time wandering around here, finding interesting nooks & crannies everywhere you look.
+It’s easy to lose track of time wandering around here.
+You find interesting nooks & crannies everywhere you look.

 Artistic seaweed compositons scattered around on the beach.

-Just above the beach there’s a little green hut on the side of Stórhöfði.
-Here you can observe the puffins in comfort, if the weather is too discouraging or the wind too brutal to brave the walking track around the peninsula.
-Inside you can find information about the puffin colony and the research that has been done over the past years.
+Above the beach there’s a little green hut on the flanks of Stórhöfði.
+Here you can watch the puffins in comfort, if the weather is too discouraging or the wind too brutal to brave the walking track around the peninsula.
+Inside you’ll find information about the puffin colony and the research that has been done over the past years.

-From Stórhöfði you can return into town by the main road across the island.
-But it’s more interesting to continue towards Ræningjatangi and Sæfjall along the newly expanded eastern coast.
+From Stórhöfði you can return into town on the main road across the island.
+But it’s more interesting to continue on the coastal track towards Ræningjatangi and Sæfjall along the newly expanded east coast of Heimaey.

 The best time to see puffins